 Considering sunrise and sunset is part of the decision for locations you’d choose from.
 Most of the time, great sunrise spots would not be great for sunset (and vice versa) because the sun would disappear behind the mountains or trees around you.
 It’s important to scout out locations and check the calendar for the path of the sun for the best light.

 In general, the easier it is for people to access a beautiful location by car, the more crowds you can expect.
 In 2020, we witnessed so many people visiting the outdoors that parking lots spilled over into cars parked on the road & emergency vehicles were blocked from access.
 Fighting traffic and possibly running into a Road Closed sign is not our idea of a great day – and we’re sure you’d agree!
 For these reasons and more, it’s always best to plan for lots of crowds and figure out the best time of day and of the year to avoid them.

 Before we describe a few places to help you envision your day together, we need to emphasize – there are many more locations for you to choose from!

 We don’t list all the possibilities here because we are all about helping you with find the right fit for you as your couple and your needs for your day.
 Every elopement is different, and every location has its unique pros and cons.
 What you see in awesome photos on Instagram might not reflect the reality of the experience you would have in person.

 Breathtaking Waterfall locations for your Elope Asheville Experience

 While Western NC is abundant with falling water, there is irony in the fact that only a precious few work well for elopement or engagement photos.
 Many falls that look amazing for landscape photography don’t work that well when you consider the needs for portrait photography as well.
 Add to that the safety aspect (some have too many slippery, mossy rocks) and strenuous hikes to boot, and the list gets smaller and smaller.

-Below are two our favorites for fairly convenient and safe waterfall spots!
+Below are some of our favorites for fairly convenient and safe waterfall spots!

 Buck Spring Gap